 “Early on, mammalian infants are almost completely dependent on caregivers for nourishment and protection.
 Later on, connections to others (in the social group) continue to aid survival through shared responsibilities for protection, food acquisition, and care of offspring.”(Eisenberger, 2015: 602)

 The end of a social relationship is thus threatening one’s physical safety.
 Although with today’s modern accessibilities, a person can physically survive a solitary existence, thanks to evolution we still search for connections and feel hurt when getting rejected.

 It bloody hurts

-Researchers have found that being on the receiving of social rejection has cognitive and emotional consequences (Zimmer- Gembeck et al.,2016; Murray et al., 2002).
+Researchers have found that being on the receiving end of social rejection has cognitive and emotional consequences (Zimmer- Gembeck et al.,2016; Murray et al., 2002).
 Rejection increases anxiety, anger, depression, jealousy, guilt, shame, and sadness.
 It can reduce performance especially if the assignment requires intellectual and mental focus.
 Some people even turn aggressive or resentful after being rejected.
 Others start to question their self-worth.

-Thanks to online communication, social media platforms, and dating apps, people use brutal ways to make clear that you are not wanted or no longer welcomed.
+Thanks to online communication, social media platforms, and dating apps, people use brutal ways to make it clear that you are not wanted or no longer welcomed.
 Getting ghosted or blocked are common ways to get the message across.
 Some people prefer this disrespectful phenomenon over just simply stating that they are no longer interested.
-It almost always takes longer to heal when you are cut out of someone’s life in a brutal way, because you cannot ask questions or get an indication of what went wrong.
+It almost always takes longer to heal when you are cut out of someone’s life in a brutal way because you cannot ask questions or get an indication of what went wrong.

 It is difficult to find situations in which rejection does not hurt.
 No one likes the idea that our presence is not wanted or no longer welcomed.
 Therefore, we always end up feeling hurt.
 However, it differs per person how long one takes to heal and how one deals with the recovery.